flux3dp/fluxclient/doc/source/tutorial/discover_and_manage_the_device.rst

       - Occupied for maintain
     * - -2
       - Occupied for scan
+    * - -3
+      - Occupied by sdk mode

 Authorize and manage the device
 =================================

-FLUX device use password and RSA key for access authorize.
-At first time user connect to device, a RSA key and password is required.
-After password authorized, Only RSA key is required.
+FLUX delta use password and RSA key authorizing access.
+At the first time a user connect to device, a RSA key and password is required.
+After the password is authorized, Only RSA key is required.

 .. autoclass:: fluxclient.upnp.task.UpnpTask

-When create UpnpTask instance, the argument **uuid** is required.
+When creating UpnpTask instance, the argument **uuid** is required.
 If param **device_metadata** not given, UpnpTask will use lookup_callback and lookup_timeout to create a Discover instance and try to get metadata from network.

 .. note:: Note: Assign **device_metadata** can skip discover process in UpnpTask constructor.